pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/09_Relation_Types.md

 ```

 #### Deleting relations via PHP API
-In order to remove all elements from this object's multihref field, the setter can be called with null or an array:
+In order to remove all elements from this object's relational field, the setter can be called with null or an array:

 ```php
 $object->setMultihref([]);